yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 questions:
 - How can the genetic variability of a baculovirus isolate be analysed?
 - How can single nucleotide variants (SNV) be identified across multiple isolates?
-- How can SNV be used as markers to analyse the composition of baculovirus populations?
+- How can SNV be used as markers to analyse the composition of baculovirus isolates?
 objectives:
-- Understand the significance of single nucleotide variants (SNVs) in baculovirus populations.
+- Understand the significance of single nucleotide variants (SNVs).
 - Determine variable SNV positions for multiple isolates using a common reference genome.
-- Transform the output (VCF file) to a readable table format
+- Transform the output (VCF file) to a readable table format.
-- Interpret the SNV data to analyse the intra-isolate variability of baculovirus isolates or samples.
+- Interpret the SNV data to analyse the intra-isolate variability of baculoviruses.
-- Learn to create your own sequence data and analyse it using the provided workflow and tool to explore the genetic variation of baculovirus populations.
+- Learn to create your own sequence data and analyse it using the provided workflow and tool to explore the genetic variation.
 time_estimation: 3H
 abbreviations:
     CpGV: Cydia pomonella granulovirus